 So, I went to Lowe’s and bought a couple of Finish Factor Canvas 8oz weight drop cloths.
 They run anywhere from $5.00/piece for a small one up to about $30 for really, really big ones.
 I’ve been purchasing the ones that run about $13.00.
 It takes about 1 1/2 4’x 15′ to cover a wing chair with piping, pleats, and a “T” cushion.

-1.)
-Drop cloths are very stiff and dingy-looking right out of the package.
-They at least need to be washed.
+drop cloths are very stiff and dingy-looking right out of the package

-3.)
-Drop cloths are thick.
-Make sure you get heavy duty needles and use a new one when you’re starting a drop cloth sewing project.
+Make sure you get heavy-duty needles and use a new one when you’re starting a drop cloth slipcover or sewing project.
 I think I broke four needles on my wing chairs and one on my dining room chair slipcovers.
 If you’re fighting with your machine (and it’s not the bobbin thread), try using a new needle.
-When the needle is dull or slightly bent, you are going to have all kinds of problems.
+When the needle is dull or slightly bent, you are going to have all sorts of problems.

-7.)
-And my last tip is to use the hemmed edges to your advantage.
-You have four hemmed edges on each drop cloth, so use those for an edge you would need to hem anyway.
-This saves tons of time and sewing.
+There are four hemmed edges on each drop cloth, so use those for an edge you would need to hem anyway.
+This saves tons of time and sewing when making drop cloth slipcovers.
 I used the hemmed edge for all of my dining room chair skirts.
 One less thing for me to sew!